-- where because of an immediate crisis experienced by the Customer there is a need for assistance - Where someone who already has links to the community and needs to maintain them and / or establish stronger links.
+- where because of an immediate crisis experienced by the Customer there is a need for assistance - where someone who already has links to the community and needs to maintain them and / or establish stronger links.
 It will only be used for exceptional circumstances where no other budget is available and the need for assistance is immediate.

-Further, if an applicant is entitled to Housing Benefit or Universal Credit and is suffering from exceptional hardship as a direct result for housing costs (eg. Contractual rent,) an application should be made first for a Discretionary Housing Payment.
+Further, if an applicant is entitled to Housing Benefit or Universal Credit and is suffering from exceptional hardship as a direct result of housing costs (e.g. contractual rent,) an application should be made first for a Discretionary Housing Payment.